Saturday Recap: 2026 ISC Canada East Qualifier

 Toronto Batmen U23 9, Sebringville Sting 2 (12:30 PM)

 In an early afternoon clash, the Toronto Batmen U23 dominant hitting secured a swift 9-2 victory over Sebringville Sting 180.
-The Sting struck first with a run in the top of the first inning, but the Batmen U23 responded instantly with single runs in the bottom of the first and second to pull ahead 2-1.
-A solo run by the Sting in the top of the fifth tied it momentarily, but the Batmen U23 blew the game open in the bottom half by plating an astounding seven runs.
+The Sting struck first with a run in the top of the first inning, but the Batmen U23 responded instantly with a run in the bottom of the third.
+In the bottom of the fourth the Batmen’s bats erupted scoring 8 runs on 6 singles, 2 triples and a walk, A run by the Sting in the top of the fifth scored the second run for the Sting, but the Batmen U23 already had a comfortable lead to finish the game 9-2.
 Nick Mcgrayne carried the offense, finishing 2-for-3 with two runs scored and an RBI.

 Ohsweken Redmen 13, Walton Brewers 3 (3:30 PM)

 The Ohsweken Redmen bounced back furiously from their morning loss, routing the Walton Brewers 13-3.
-The Redmen established early authority with two runs in the first inning and another in the second.
-The Brewers threatened with a run in the first and two runs in the bottom of the third, but Ohsweken put the game entirely out of reach with massive outbursts in the fourth and fifth frames, racking up 13 hits.
+The Redmen established early authority with two runs in the first inning.
+The Brewers threatened with a run in the first and two runs in the bottom of the fifth, but Ohsweken put the game entirely out of reach with massive outbursts in the sixth inning, racking up 13 hits this game.
 Mike Wills had a spectacular afternoon, going 3-for-3 with a home run, seven RBIs, and one run scored.

 Georgian Bay Giants 7, New Hamburg Mustangs 0 (3:30 PM)

-The Georgian Bay Giants continued their shutout streak, dismantling the New Hamburg Mustangs 180 by a score of 7-0.
-The Giants built a slow burn offense, scoring single runs in the first, third, and fourth innings before exploding for four more in the top of the fifth to trigger the run rule.
+The Georgian Bay Giants continued their shutout streak, dismantling the New Hamburg Mustangs by a score of 7-0.
+The Giants built a slow burn offense, scoring runs in the third (3), fifth (1) and sixth (3).
+Giants pitcher Onishi kept the Mustangs offence under control, allowing just 2 hit, 4 walks and striking out 12.
 Outfielder AJ Moses provided a major spark, going 2-for-3 with two runs scored and an RBI.

 Townsend Tide 4, Puslinch Kodiaks 1 (5:30 PM)